Grisous/Better-Reply/README.md

 ## 3 - Usage

-To use the plugin, click on the `Reply to Some` menu in the toolbar of the selected message in Thunderbird.
+To use the plugin, click on the `Better reply to` menu in the toolbar of the selected message in Thunderbird.
 This will open a menu with all email addresses found in the email, including those in the `From`, `To`, `CC`, `Reply-To`, and email body fields.<a id="Reply-to-img"></a><br>